Buying Russian oil is “like eating toxic nuclear waste” again

 BCS GM believes that the IEA forecast is too extreme, but is expecting a temporary reduction in oil exports until traders and buyers find workarounds to the current problems as “the entire world oil trade needs to be restructured,” says Smith.

-Russian President Vladimir Putin has tried to a brave face on the problems, assuring the population that the sanctions will mean lower prices on the domestic market.
-And given the growing glut of Russian oil inventories prices for gas at the pump have already fallen by RUB2 per litre from RUB66 (approximately $0.66).
+President Putin has tried to a brave face on the problems, assuring the population that the sanctions will mean lower prices on the domestic market.
+And given the growing glut of Russian oil inventories, prices for gas at the pump have already fallen by RUB2 per litre from RUB66 (approximately $0.66).

-But with inflation already leaping to an annualised rate of 20% prices across the board are expected to rise strongly this year just as unemployment rises sharply and incomes plummet.
+But with inflation already leaping to an annualised rate of 20%, prices across the board are predicted to rise strongly this year just as unemployment rises sharply and incomes plummet.
 The government is already planning to roll out new RUB1 trillion ($9.5bn) social spending support and plans to tweak the tax regime to cushion the blow.

 “Much of the price of gasoline and diesel at the pump is made up of excise taxes.
-Additionally, the government is at least thinking about halting the Final Tax Manoeuvre, which was to eliminate the export duty by 2024, which would put further upwards pressure on domestic product prices,” says Smith.
+Additionally, the government is at least thinking about halting the Final Tax Manoeuvre, which was to eliminate the export duty by 2024, which would put further upward pressure on domestic product prices,” says Smith.

-Shell was slammed earlier this month for purchasing a heavily-discounted cargo of Urals, just days after announcing its intent to leave Russia.
+Shell was slammed earlier this month for purchasing a heavily discounted cargo of Urals, just days after announcing its intent to leave Russia.
 The Anglo-Dutch major initially defended the purchase, saying it would seek alternatives to Russian oil wherever possible but that shifting its operations would not happen overnight.
 But facing sustained pressure, the company later said it would immediately halt spot purchases from Russia.
 Others including BP and Norway’s Equinor have also said they will not enter into any new contracts to offtake Russian crude.

 This is not to say Russia is lacking traders to take its oil, however.
 Shipping data shows that commodity trading giants Trafigura, Vitol and Glencore have all loaded cargoes of oil products onto tankers at Russian ports this month, The Times reported on March 12.
-These companies, all of which have close ties with Russia, have come under less scrutiny than international oil companies.
+These companies, all of which have close ties with Russia, have come under less scrutiny than international oil companies (IOCs).
 This is perhaps because they are less aligned with any specific jurisdiction and public opinion there.
 Whereas BP is considered British, Trafigura is considered global.

 Some refiners are continuing to buy Urals simply because they do not have any easy alternatives.
 In Central Europe, for example, refiners receive Russian oil via the Druzhba oil pipeline direct from Russia, and getting supplies from overseas is far trickier.
 Meanwhile, some buyers are exploiting the low cost of Russian oil.
 According to Reuters, state-owned Indian Oil bought 3mn barrels of discounted Urals from Vitol this month for May delivery.
 India is also in talks directly with Russia to buy more commodities and oil from Russia directly at deeply discounted prices.
 India has avoided openly condemning Russia’s invasion, given its close diplomatic and defence ties with the country.
 Russia is India’s biggest arms supplier.